pkaplish20/AltaML_Coding_Exercise/README.md

 Imagine you're a turtle starting at 0,0 that needs to follow the directions in a text file.
+Inside the text file, you will see characters such as LLRFLFLF.
 Each letter represents a movement, L means the turtle turns counterclockwise, R means the turtle turns clockwise, and F means forward.
 Note, turning the turtle only changes the turtle's orientation.
 This is an application that takes in a text file and displays in a visual manner the path the turtle travels and highlights the locations where the turtle crosses his own path.

 ### Project
 _______________________________________________________________________________________________